David Luchins: Awards

 In 2015, Luchins received the Albert D. Chernin Award from the Jewish Council for Public Affairs (JCPA) at its annual meeting, the 2015 Jewish Community Town Hall, October 10–13, in Washington, D.C.
 The Chernin Award is given to Jewish leaders whose life work best exemplifies the social justice imperatives of Judaism, Jewish history, and the protection of The Bill of Rights.

 Threat of excommunication

 In 1994, Milton Balkany, a conservative Republican active in political fundraising, tried to have Luchins excommunicated by a Jewish religious court, blaming him for having "caused yeshivas in the land of Israel to lose money", after Luchins had complained about Balkany's efforts to compel Israeli government officials to use U.S. aid money for projects Balkany favored in Israel.
 In March 1995, a Rabbinic Court dismissed all charges against Luchins.

-After Balkany was charged in February 2010 with trying to extort $4 million from a Connecticut hedge fund to keep information that he said was damaging secret, Luchins expressed surprise and doubt, saying "while I've had my own run-ins with him in the past, and I'm certainly not a fan of his politics, it's hard to believe someone so intelligent and capable would [d]o something so incredibly stupid.
-I hope and pray the charges are proven wrong."
-Balkany was later found guilty of all charges.

 Chabad Lubavitch

 Personal and family relationship

 In a 2009 interview with Chabad Lubavitch News, Luchins affirmed his and his family's personal connection to Chabad Lubavitch and to Yosef Yitzchok Schneersohn and Menachem Mendel Schneerson, the sixth and seventh Lubavitcher Rebbes.
-Luchins has been a guest speaker at Chabad Lubavitch events.